 Whole life insurance

 Whole life insurance is a type of permanent life insurance designed to provide lifetime coverage.
-Because of the lifetime coverage period, whole life usually has higher premiums than term life.
-Policy premiums are typically fixed, and, unlike term, whole life has a cash value, which functions as a savings component and may accumulate tax-deferred over time.
+Because of the lifetime coverage period, whole life usually has higher premium payments than term life.
+Policy premium payments are typically fixed, and, unlike term, whole life has a cash value, which functions as a savings component and may accumulate tax-deferred over time.

-Needs it helps meet: In addition to providing lifetime coverage, whole life is commonly used to accumulate tax-deferred savings.
-Whole life can also be used as an estate planning tool to help preserve the wealth you plan to transfer to your beneficiaries.
+Needs it helps meet: Whole life can be used as an estate planning tool to help preserve the wealth you plan to transfer to your beneficiaries.

 How cost is determined

-Insurers use rate classes, or risk-related categories, to determine your premiums; these categories don't, however, affect the length or amount of coverage.
+Insurers use rate classes, or risk-related categories, to determine your premium payments; these categories don't, however, affect the length or amount of coverage.

-Your rate class is determined by a number of factors, including overall health and family medical history and your lifestyle.
-Tobacco use, for example, would increase risk and therefore cause your premium to be higher than that of someone who doesn't use tobacco.
+Your rate class is determined by a number of factors, including overall health, family medical history and your lifestyle.
+Tobacco use, for example, would increase risk and, therefore cause your premium payment to be higher than that of someone who doesn't use tobacco.